 For Unto us a Child is Born

-The zeal of the LORD of hosts will do this.
-(ESV)
+The zeal of the Lord of armies will accomplish this.

 About Dr. Martyn Lloyd-Jones

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.